March 6, 2020

 And even if they wanted to leave, they couldn’t, as the men soon discover that there’s a high electrical fence surrounding the property that’s ready to electrocute them if they try to climb it.
 And then Liz and Ben show the men their guns and let them know that they won’t hesitate to use these weapons on them.
 Liz in particular takes pleasure in demeaning the men and hurling racist insults at them.
 At any rate, things turn very ugly and bloody very quickly.

 As the thoroughly wicked and unhinged Liz Rhodes, Collins sometimes veers into a campy performance.
 At times, she literally cackles and howls like a witch.
-You almost expect her pull out a broom and witch’s hat while toting that gun around.
+You almost expect her to pull out a broom and witch’s hat while toting that gun around.
 Ben mostly takes orders from Liz, but he’s equally maniacal in his racist and violent agenda.
 This movie’s showdown of good versus evil is mostly predictable, but there are several moments of tension-filled suspense.
 It’s clear from the movie’s message that no matter what happens to these characters, the insidiousness of racism isn’t going away anytime soon.

 New Mainstream Entertainment released “Beneath Us” in select U.S. cinemas on March 6, 2020.